ihavegerms/ihavegerms.github.io/about.md

 I am interested in a wide variety of things, but currently I am working on leveling up my Kubernetes and Python skills.
 My free time is divided amongst my family and playing with my labs.

-You can find me on linkedin if you are curious: (https://www.linkedin.com/in/darren-carpenter-31806118/)[Darren Carpenter - LinkedIn]
+You can find me on linkedin if you are curious: [Darren Carpenter - LinkedIn](https://www.linkedin.com/in/darren-carpenter-31806118/)